Whinarn/UnityMeshSimplifier/README.md

 ## The Smart Linking feature

 In order to solve artifacts in the mesh simplification process where holes or other serious issues could arise, a new feature called smart linking has been introduced.
-This feature is enabled by default but can be disabled through the *EnableSmartLink* property on the *MeshSimplifier* class.
+This feature is enabled by default but can be disabled through the `EnableSmartLink` field on the `SimplificationOptions` struct appled to the `MeshSimplifier` class through the `SimplificationOptions` property.
 Disabling this could give you a minor performance gain in cases where you do not need this.

-The *VertexLinkDistanceSqr* property on the *MeshSimplifier* class could be used to change the maximum squared distance between two vertices for the linking.
-The default value is *double.Epsilon*.
+The `VertexLinkDistance` field on the `SimplificationOptions` struct could be also be used to change the maximum distance between two vertices for the linking.
+The default value is `double.Epsilon`.
+This value maximum distance is intended to be very small, but you might need to increase it for large scale meshes.

 ## Potential problems and solutions